segmentstream-com/segmentstream-com.github.io/_docs/datasources/rtb-house.md

 ## UTM matching for campaigns

 Currently, SegmentStream supports automatic UTM matching for RTBHouse campaigns only when UTM params are defined inside the URL for each offer in your product feed.
-Otherwise, you would need to match RTBHouse campaigns mannually inside the SegmentStream admin panel.
+Otherwise, you would need to match RTBHouse campaigns manually inside the SegmentStream admin panel.

 By default, the following matching applies for `utm_source` and `utm_medium`:
 * `utm_source` ▸ `rtbhouse`